Czechia Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Czechia?
+How much income tax will I pay in Czechia as an employee?

-As an employee in Czechia, you pay 7.1% in social security contributions and 4.5% in health insurance contributions, totaling 11.6% of your gross income.
-Both contributions are calculated on your gross income but are deductible from your taxable income, which lowers your overall tax burden.
-Social security contributions are capped at CZK 2,350,416 per year, while health insurance has no cap.
+As an employee in Czechia, you pay 11.6% in total social contributions: 7.1% for social security (capped at CZK 2,350,416 annually) and 4.5% for health insurance (no cap).
+Both contributions are deductible from your taxable income, which lowers your overall tax burden.

-No, Czechia does not have regional or local income taxes.
-The income tax rates and social contributions shown apply equally across the entire country, so your tax burden does not vary based on which region or city you live in.
+No, there are no regional or local income taxes in the Czech Republic.
+The income tax rates and social contribution rules apply uniformly across the entire country, regardless of which city or region you live or work in.

 Compare Czechia with other countries